 1. Willpower turns into a habit

-Strengthening your willpower also strengthens your self-discipline, which is another important component, necessary for making resolutions and following them through, without stopping, until you accomplish them.
+Strengthening your willpower also strengthens your self-discipline, which is another essential component necessary for making resolutions and following them through, without stopping until you accomplish them.

 3. Concentration, perseverance, assertiveness, self-confidence

 As a byproduct of strengthening your willpower and self-discipline, you also improve your concentration, perseverance, assertiveness, self-confidence.

 4. Balanced and calm mental attitude

 Willpower enables you to make decisions with a balanced and relaxed mental attitude, and carry them out until their successful accomplishment.